haolinnie/Self-Service-Database-Mock-Server/ssd_api/APIDocumentation.md

 ---
 ### Retrieves Patient History
-Given a list of **pt_id**, return all the data to populate the Patient History table The specified columns include date, medication, therapeutic class, eye diagnoses, systemic diagnoses, lab values, exam ID, left vision, right vision, left intraocular pressure, and right intraocular pressure.
+Given a list of **pt_id**, return all the data to populate the Patient History table.
+The specified columns include date, medication, therapeutic class, eye diagnoses, systemic diagnoses, lab values, exam ID, left vision, right vision, left intraocular pressure, and right intraocular pressure.
 All sorted by date.